namely/docker-protoc/README.md

 ### Test

-Note that testing currently requires `jq` to be locally installed, e.g. via `brew instal jq`.
+Note that testing currently requires [jq](https://stedolan.github.io/jq/) to be locally installed.

 To run the tests, identify your image tag from the build step and run `make test` as below: